Big O Calculator

 Frequently Asked Questions

-Why does Big O ignore constants?
+Why does Big O ignore constant factors?

-When does O(n²) become a problem?
+At what input size does O(n squared) become a problem?

-For 1,000 items, O(n²) = 1 million ops - usually fine.
-For 100,000 items, O(n²) = 10 billion ops - noticeable delay.
-For 1 million items, O(n²) = 1 trillion ops - takes minutes to hours.
-Use O(n log n) sorting instead of bubble sort for large data.
+For 1,000 items, O(n squared) equals 1 million operations — usually fast enough.
+At 100,000 items, it is 10 billion operations — noticeable delay.
+At 1 million items, it is 1 trillion operations — minutes to hours.
+If your data might grow beyond 10,000 items, prefer an O(n log n) algorithm like merge sort or heap sort.

-Is O(log n) basically constant?
+Is O(log n) basically constant time?

 How do I determine my algorithm's Big O?

-Count nested loops: 1 loop = O(n), 2 nested loops = O(n²), 3 nested = O(n³).
-Halving each iteration (like binary search) = O(log n).
-Sorting then processing often = O(n log n).
-Recursive calls with branching = often O(2^n) or O(n!).
+Count nested loops: one loop over the input is O(n), two nested loops are O(n squared), three nested are O(n cubed).
+Halving the search space each iteration (like binary search) gives O(log n).
+Sorting then processing is typically O(n log n).
+Recursive calls that branch into two or more subproblems often yield exponential or factorial complexity.

 Related Tools